deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 "Yeah.
 We figured somebody had to keep an eye on you."

-"Dude, I wasn't gonna do something stupid..."
+"Dude, I wasn't gonna do something stupid…"

 "I know, just…" John shrugged expansively, and sipped his re-heated tea.

-"...Thanks, bro."
+"…Thanks, bro."

 "First breakup's always the worst."
 John sighed.

 "I can't *believe* her."
 Adam sighed, thumping over to the fridge.
 To his quiet delight, there was still half a box of Eggos in there.
-“Where did you even *get* these on Cimbrean?”
+"Where did you even *get* these on Cimbrean?"

 "Londis."

 Adam grunted and nodded as he turned on the grill.
 Able Seaman Thomas *'Londis'* Magoro derived his nickname from a chain of British convenience stores, thanks to his legendary ability to procure almost *anything*.
 If you wanted something and you wanted it quickly, you went to Londis.

-"I gotta ask, brother..."
-John said.
-“Eggos?”
+"I gotta ask, brother…" John said.
+"Eggos?"

 Adam shrugged "My dad made them for me whenever Mom was being difficult… Guess they're my comfort food." he laughed.
-“Hell, shove enough butter and syrup on them, they're probably a great fit for our macronutrients, right?”
+"Hell, shove enough butter and syrup on them, they're probably a great fit for our macronutrients, right?"

 John gave a half-hearted half-laugh and sipped his tea again.